martinhbramwell/Meteor-CI-Tutorial/VersionControlInTheCloud/doc/Set_Up_Project_Names.md

 This step writes some names you specify to a file.
 You won't have to repeat this.

 You will be asked to supply the following details :
+ - The sudirectory path, within your your home directory
  - The exact project name for use in GitHub
  - The exact package name for use in GitHub
  - The exact name for the GitHub organization